sthagen/sixties/README.md

 ## Primary Source repository

+The main source of `sixties` is on a mountain in central Switzerland.
+We use distributed version control (git).
+No central hub.
+Each clone can become a new source for the benefit of all.
+The preferred public clones of `sixties` are:

+* [on codeberg](https://codeberg.org/sthagen/sixties) - a democratic community-driven, non-profit software development platform operated by Codeberg e.V.
-The primary source repository of [sixties is at sourcehut](https://git.sr.ht/~sthagen/sixties) a collection of tools useful for software development.
+* [at sourcehut](https://git.sr.ht/~sthagen/sixties) - a collection of tools useful for software development.

 ## What is in it